 For Protestants, Holy Eucharist is available on an individual basis.

-To arrange for Holy Eucharist, call Pastoral Services at 5-2251 or ask your nurse to contact the chaplain.
+To arrange for Holy Eucharist, call the Spiritual Care Department at 2-2251 or ask your nurse to contact the chaplain.

 The death of a loved one changes the lives of those left behind.
 The grief process can be difficult and unsettling.
 Hartford Hospital supports a Bereavement Program that provides bereavement counseling, resources, and bereavement support groups to help those in grief.
 For further information, visit the Bereavement Services Web page, or call (860) 972-2290.